 The timing of asset distribution using only a Will is set by the rigid Probate process.
-The goal of the Probate process is pay all the estate’s debts, distribute all excess assets and close the estate in a timely manner.
+The goal of the Probate process is paying all the estate's debts, distribute all excess assets and close the estate in a timely manner.
 In contrast, the duration of a Trust will depend on what type of Trust(s) are selected, what assets are placed in it/them and what instructions are given related to disbursements.
 If the Trust is designed to simply to transfer named assets to named beneficiaries, a Trust can be settled, the assets transferred and the Trust quickly closed.
-If the Trust was designed to provide periodic payouts, or to provide for a surviving spouse for their lifetime, then the Trust will last a lot longer.
+If the Trust was designed to provide periodic payouts or to provide for a surviving spouse for their lifetime, then the Trust will last a lot longer.
 If you design a Dynasty Trust, your Trust will last at least into the next generation – maybe longer.
-The variety of Trust benefits combined with people’s unique situations makes the number of beneficial options a Trust may potentially have virtually limitless.
+The variety of Trust benefits combined with people's unique situations makes the number of beneficial options a Trust may potentially have virtually limitless.

 Top Trust Benefit #7:

-When you give someone assets by way of a Will, that beneficiary become the owner of that asset immediately.
+When you give someone assets by way of a Will, that beneficiary becomes the owner of that asset immediately.
 If they own the asset, it is vulnerable to claims by creditors and future divorce proceedings.

-However, if you put those same assets in to a Trust with someone else as Trustee, then it is the Trust who owns those assets – not your beneficiary.
+However, if you put those same assets into a Trust with someone else as Trustee, then it is the Trust who owns those assets – not your beneficiary.

 Therefore, all assets within the Trust will NOT be available assets vulnerable to claims by creditors or future ex-spouses – therefore, those assets will be protected.